cristinamtown/letterboxd_rec_system/README.md

 ### Data Notebook Methodology
 [github repo](https://github.com/cristinamtown/flatiron_capstone/blob/main/Data.ipynb)
 1. Import necessary libraries including Beautiful Soup, Pandas, and Requests.
-2. Create a function the scrapes the the usernames that follows the given username and returns the usernames in a list.
+2. Create a function that scrapes the usernames that follows the given username and returns the usernames in a list.
 3. Run user_list function with 'fuchsiadyke' to scrape the usernames since they are followed by over 16,000 users ensuring we can easily gather over 2,000 usernames from them.
 4. Create and run a function that uses the list of usernames to scrape user ratings from Letterboxd and store it in a dataframe.
 5. Save the dataframe as a .csv file.